fkurushin/fkurushin/README.md

   - accuracy: 0.99
   - f1: 0.96
   - average query time: 5 ms
-participation in the development of the golang service of this algorithm
+- Participation in the development of the golang service of missing and extra spaces algorithm
 - Designed algorithms for evaluating the quality of error correction services

 ### Kept (ex-KPMG)